balinterdi/balinterdi.github.com/source/_posts/2016-11-11-enable-fastboot-for-your-ember-app.markdown

 Since Fastboot runs your Ember app in a node environment, not in the browser, `document` is not present.
-In my case, I accessed `document` (through jQuery) to set the document title, but that will not work in FastBoot mode.
+In my case, I accessed `document` (through jQuery) to set the document title, which does not work in FastBoot mode.

-The user guide again pointed me to the right direction, to use [ember-cli-document-title][5], a FastBoot compatible way to set document titles.
+The user guide suggested to use [ember-cli-document-title][5], a FastBoot compatible way to set document titles.
+So my next step was to install that

-Armed with ember-cli-document-title, it was a piece of cake:
+add-on:

+    $ ember install ember-cli-document-title

+Armed with this great add-on, I only had to define a title (method) in the corresponding route:

 ```js
 // app/routes/bands/band/songs.js